 Long term soil tillage trials

 Dr Johan Labuschagne is studying the long-term effect of soil disturbance and crop rotation with maximum retention of crop residues on soil quality and grain yield.
-Rotation include: wheat monoculture, corn / medic and wheat / lupine / wheat / canola systems.
+Rotation includes wheat monoculture, corn/medic and wheat/lupine/wheat/canola systems.
 The trial began in 2007 and two M.Sc.
 Agric. studies have been completed and a PhD study is currently underway, and involves an evaluation of the effect of the soil tillage combinations on microbial and nematode activity and diversity.

-The other long term minimal tillage trial was started in 1976.
+The other long-term minimal tillage trial started in 1976.
 Combinations of no-till, minimal tillage and conventional tillage are investigated.
-The current crop rotation is wheat / canola / corn / cover crop.
-The effect of strategic soil tillage on soil health and crop response is being done by two M.Sc.
+The current crop rotation is wheat/canola/ corn/cover crop.
+The effect of strategic soil tillage on soil health and crop response is being conducted by two M.Sc.
 Agric. students in collaboration with Stellenbosch University at Langgewens Research Farm.

 Piet Lombard runs the canola cultivar evaluation trials.
 These evaluation trials are planted annually and additional data on growth and development stages is collected.
 The canola trials at Langgewens Research Farm play an important role in the national canola cultivar evaluations.
 This data is used to advise companies and farmers regarding cultivar selection.
 Trials are conducted to demonstrate the agronomic practices that can increase yield or to reduce inputs.
 Over the past decade, cultivar trials focusing on feed grain and legume pastures have also been planted.